-2021 Tax Table
+2022 Tax Table

-See the 2021 Tax Table in the Instructions for Form 1040 to determine your tax.
-For an example of how to locate your tax for the Form 1040-NR, see the 2021 Form 1040-NR Sample Table below.
+See the 2022 Tax Table in the Instructions for Form 1040 to determine your tax.
+For an example of how to locate your tax for the Form 1040-NR, see the 2022 Form 1040-NR Sample Table below.

 Exception 1.
-Because you are filing Form 1040-NR, you have only three filing statuses: Single, Married filing separately, or Qualified widow(er).
+Because you are filing Form 1040-NR, you have only three filing statuses: Single, Married filing separately, or Qualifying surviving spouse.
 Do not use the amounts in the column for Head of a household.
-Use the amounts in the Married filing jointly column only if you are a Qualified widow(er).
+Use the amounts in the Married filing jointly column only if you are a Qualifying surviving spouse.
 Exception 2.
 If you are filing for an estate or trust, you must use Tax Rate Schedule W, later, to figure your tax.

 Exception 3.
-Because you cannot file a joint return, use the 2021 Form 1040-NR Sample Table below instead of the one under the 2021 Tax Table in the Instructions for Form 1040.
+Because you cannot file a joint return, use the 2022 Form 1040-NR Sample Table below instead of the one under the 2022 Tax Table in the Instructions for Form 1040.

-2021 Tax Computation Worksheet-Line 16
+2022 Tax Computation Worksheet-Line 16

-See the 2021 Tax Computation Worksheet-Line 16 in the Instructions for Form 1040.
+See the 2022 Tax Computation Worksheet-Line 16 in the Instructions for Form 1040.
 Exception 1.
-If you must use the tax computation worksheets based on the line 16 instructions, use the Section A Worksheet for Single, the Section B Worksheet for Qualifying widow(er), or the Section C Worksheet for Married filing separately, as applicable, and enter the amount on Form 1040-NR, line 16.
+If you must use the tax computation worksheets based on the line 16 instructions, use the Section A Worksheet for Single, the Section B Worksheet for Qualifying surviving spouse, or the Section C Worksheet for Married filing separately, as applicable, and enter the amount on Form 1040-NR, line 16.